CBC Radio One: Programming

 Most schedules include hourly news readings that run from 4–10 minutes on the top of the hour except for major programming like the 6:00 p.m. news show, Your World Tonight, and the Sunday afternoon call-in show, Cross Country Checkup.
 Some mid-day programs include only brief 90-second "information updates".

 On statutory holidays, local programming, particularly the morning shows, is replaced by special provincial programming or regional programs are broadcast province-wide on a rotating basis.
 Typically for the noon and late afternoon time slots, national programs in the form of documentary specials are aired as well.
 In the summer months of July and August, some programming is temporarily shortened and/or replaced by special summer series.
 For Christmas Day, the majority of the programming, beginning at 8:00 PM on Christmas Eve, is replaced with predominately holiday music showcases.

 Stations in the Canadian territories air a significantly different schedule with expanded local programming that includes a number of programs in local Indigenous languages.
 They air most of the core CBC Radio One schedule, although some programs may air in abbreviated versions (see CBC North for further information).

 The network also airs some programming syndicated from American public broadcasting services such as National Public Radio and Public Radio Exchange, including programs from the now defunct Public Radio International which merged with PRX in 2019, This American Life, Radiolab and the news series The World and, previously, The State We're In.
-With the exceptions of This American Life, which airs on Sunday nights at 11:00 p.m. and Snap Judgement which airs on Monday nights at 11:00 p.m., all other non-Canadian content airs after 1:00 a.m. as part of the CBC Radio Overnight programming block.
+With the exceptions of This American Life, which airs on Sunday nights at 8:00 p.m. and RadioLab which airs on Sunday nights at 9:00 p.m., all other non-Canadian content airs after 1:00 a.m. as part of the CBC Radio Overnight programming block.